Rwanda

 Economic Structure

-The agricultural sector dominates Rwanda’s economy with coffee, tea and tobacco being the most important cash crops accounting for about 54% of the total exports in 2021.
+The agricultural sector dominates Rwanda’s economy with coffee, tea and tobacco being the most important cash crops accounting for more than half of the total exports.
 The manufacturing sector depends largely on agricultural inputs.
 Apart from the processing of commodities, most industrial activity is small scale and includes mining, textiles, construction materials, pharmaceuticals etc.

 Usage of EBA Preferences